Adam-Elmi/CodeSlicer/README.md

 # CodeSlicer
 CodeSlicer is a tool that allows you to slice and dice your code into smaller, more manageable pieces.
-It is a web-based application that allows you to upload your code, slice it into smaller pieces, and then download the sliced code.
+It is a web-based application that allows you to upload your code, slice it into smaller pieces.
 It is a great tool for developers who want to break down their code into smaller, more manageable pieces.